Thiagobc23/COVID-19/README.md

 ![BC - Age Distribution](img/bc_age.png)

-**South Korea** is an example of how to [properly deal](https://external-preview.redd.it/0rInwaK8upOHByAw_vSrRzdbddmOHwIfZcPmFkLMdIw.jpg?width=640&crop=smart&auto=webp&s=f6413e0eefe6f58f564261d05c56cddea44f10fe) with the epidemic and has a [great record](https://www.youtube.com/watch?v=BE-cA4UK07c&feature=youtu.be) of transparent release of data and information.
+**South Korea** is an example of how to [properly deal](https://external-preview.redd.it/0rInwaK8upOHByAw_vSrRzdbddmOHwIfZcPmFkLMdIw.jpg?width=640&crop=smart&auto=webp&s=f6413e0eefe6f58f564261d05c56cddea44f10fe) with the epidemic and has a [great record](https://www.youtube.com/watch?v=BE-cA4UK07c&feature=youtu.be) of the transparent release of data and information.

 **Brazil** which is my home country and apparently is about to become some kind of control group for a very bizarre experiment.
 Their position has been unclear since [the president is still dismissing](https://www.nytimes.com/2020/04/01/world/americas/brazil-bolsonaro-coronavirus.html) the pandemic but other political leaders are not, Brazil also has issues within its data collection, mostly for lack of testing so the information is not completely trustworthy.